Delhi–Multan road: Messaging system

-Delhi–Multan road, an ancient route had existed since the time of king Ashoka or earlier, was renovated by the Sur Empire ruler Sher Shah Suri (1486–1545) in order to improve transit in the areas between Delhi and Multan, leading to Kandahar and Herat in Afghanistan, eventually to Mashhad capital of Khorasan province of Iran, providing access to capital city Ashgabat of Turkmenistan.

-Messaging System

 There were small posts every few miles where horses were ready to receive messages to send from one post to another.
 Messages from the Delhi court were reaching Multan, which was around 500 miles away, within days.

 Route

+Eastern territories of the Caliphate in 750 CE.

-On the Indian side, it passed through the cities of Rohtak, Panipat, Karnal, Kurukshetra, Ambala, Rajpura, Sirhind, Ludhiana, Firozpur, Hussainiwala etc. Part from Delhi to Ludhiana falls under National Highway 44 of India.
+In India, it passed through the cities of Rohtak, Panipat, Karnal, Kurukshetra, Ambala, Rajpura, Sirhind, Ludhiana, Firozpur, and Hussainiwala.
+Part from Delhi to Ludhiana falls under National Highway 44 of India.
 Distance traversed in India is 500 km.

-On the Pakistani side, the road goes through the cities of Kasur, Raiwind, Lahore, Nankana Sahab, Harapa, Chichawatni, Tulamba, Makhdumpur, Kabirwala and finally Multan.
-Sher Shah also built a fort in Tulamba City to make a strong Communication path from Multan to Delhi.
+In Pakistan, the road went through the cities of Kasur, Raiwind, Lahore, Nankana Sahib, Harapa, Chichawatni, Tulamba, Makhdumpur, Kabirwala and finally Multan.
+Sher Shah also built a fort in Tulamba to make a strong communication path from Multan to Delhi.
 Distance traversed in Pakistan is 589 km.

-Then from Multan it led to Kandhar in Afghanistan, and then on to Herat, traversing another 599 km.
+Then from Multan it led to Kandahar in Afghanistan, and then on to Herat, traversing another 599 km.